Radiation protection

 Where practices are carried out in an undertaking in which radiation sources may cause increased exposure of workers to radiation, the health of such persons must be protected as far as possible.
 Examples of radiation sources are equipment which generate ionising radiation, such as X-ray devices, on the one hand, and radioactive substances which emit ionising radiation on the other.

-An essential innovation is that the previous distinction between the use of artificial radiation sources ("handling radiation sources") and activities in which natural radiation sources in work processes can lead to increased radiation exposure ("working with radiation sources") has been dropped.
-The term "practice" replaces the handling or work term.
+In the Strahlenschutzgesetz (Radiation Protection Act – StrSchG) from 2020, the distinction between the use of artificial radiation sources ("handling radiation sources") and activities in which natural radiation sources in work processes can lead to increased radiation exposure ("working with radiation sources") has been dropped.
+Instead of the term "handling" or "working", the StrSchG now uses the term "practice".

-Like the term "handling", the term "practice" in radiation protection law is now also very broadly defined.
+The term "practice" in radiation protection law is very broadly defined.
 In particular, practices are to be regarded as:

 • The operation of radiation generators and